koendv/vacuum-pump-controller/README.md

 Sets the motor PWM manually.
 Value is a number from 0 to 100, inclusive.

 - ``o100`` full speed
-- ``o0`` stop
+- ``o0`` stop. mnemonic: *output zero*
 - ``o`` return to automatic mode

 #### a - Autotune

 *Autotune* measures the step response.
-From this measurement values for Kp, Ki and Kd are calculated using [lambda tuning](https://www.controleng.com/articles/fundamentals-of-lambda-tuning/)
+Values for Kp, Ki and Kd are calculated from the step response using [lambda tuning](https://www.controleng.com/articles/fundamentals-of-lambda-tuning/).
+Running *autotune* optimizes controller response time, and the accuracy with which the vacuum is maintained.

 ```
 >a